 By Pension and Benefits Editorial Staff

-The Pension Benefit Guaranty Corporation (PBGC) has released its regulatory agenda for Fall 2018, which outlines regulations that have been selected for amendment during the next year.
+The Pension Benefit Guaranty Corporation (PBGC) has released its regulatory agenda for Spring 2019, which outlines regulations that have been selected for amendment during the next year.

 Proposed rule stage.
 The items in the PBGC’s proposed rule stage include: